Craig Kimbrel: Pitching style

 Kimbrel uses a combination of a four-seam fastball and a power curveball to get outs.
-His fastball averages 97–98 mph and occasionally tops out at 101 mph.
-His curve, thrown with a "spike" grip, stays in the mid-to-upper 80s.
+At his prime, his fastball averaged 97–98 mph, occasionally topping out at 101 mph.
+His curve, thrown with a "spike" grip, ranged in the mid-to-upper 80s.
 The whiff rate of his four-seamer is 33%, and the curve is at 52%.
-This combination contributes to a career strikeouts per nine innings rate of 14.7 (as of 10 October 2018).
+This combination contributes to a career strikeouts per nine innings rate of 14.0 (as of 13 April 2026).
 He is also tied for third among all pitchers from 2002 to 2012 in the highest percentage of pitches that resulted in swinging strikes.
+In years following, Kimbrel would add a mid-80s sweeper as a third pitch to his arsenal, as well as a rarely used changeup.

-Kimbrel's four-seam fastball was the 12th-fastest among Major League relievers in the 2011 season.
+Kimbrel's four-seam fastball was the 12th-fastest among major league relievers in the 2011 season.
 In addition, he threw the hardest curveball, averaging 87 mph.
 His fastball had the fifth-highest whiff rate among relief pitchers (32%), and he also had the highest whiff rate of any reliever's curveball, at better than 55%.
 His pre-pitch stance has also been widely noted and has been dubbed "Kimbreling" or "Spider Arms".

 Personal life

-Kimbrel has two brothers, Alan and Matt.
-Matt Kimbrel played baseball in the Braves minor league system for three seasons before being released.
+Kimbrel has two brothers.
+His brother Matt played baseball in the Braves minor league system for three seasons.
+Matt Kimbrel died in a motorcycle crash in Huntsville, Alabama on September 19, 2026.

-Kimbrel married former Wallace State cheerleader Ashley Holt in 2012.
+Kimbrel married his wife, a former Wallace State cheerleader, in 2012.
 They have two children.
-Their oldest, daughter was born November 3, 2017, with heart defects, and has undergone two surgeries.
+Their oldest daughter was born November 3, 2017, with heart defects and has undergone two surgeries.

 Kimbrel is a born-again Christian.